Slow graph bootstrap percolation I: Cycles: Introduction

 \subsection{The cycle bootstrap percolation process}

 In a series of papers, we will initiate a systematic study of the maximum running time of $H$-bootstrap percolation processes as $H$ varies.
 Whilst our focus will predominantly be to study the asymptotics of the function $M_H(n)$ and its dependence on different properties of $H$, we begin our explorations by studying one family of graphs $H$ in detail, namely cycles.
-Indeed, in this paper we determine the the precise value of $M_{C_k}(n)$ for all $k\geq 3$ and all $n$ sufficiently large, providing the first infinite family of graphs $H$ for which an exact running time $M_H(n)$ is known.
-In fact before this work, the only nontrivial functions $M_H(n)$ that have been determined are when $H=K_3$, $H=K_4$ \cite{matzke2015saturation,przykucki2012maximal} as discussed above and the $3$-uniform clique on $4$ vertices minus an edge in the hypergraph setting \cite{espuny_diaz_long_2022}.
+In this paper we determine the precise value of $M_{C_k}(n)$ for all $k\geq 3$ and all $n$ sufficiently large, providing the first infinite family of graphs $H$ for which an exact running time $M_H(n)$ is known.
+In fact before this work, the only functions $M_H(n)$ that have been fully determined for non-trivial choices of $H$ are when $H=K_3$, $H=K_4$ \cite{matzke2015saturation,przykucki2012maximal} as discussed above and the $3$-uniform clique on $4$ vertices minus an edge in the hypergraph setting \cite{espuny_diaz_long_2022}.

 \begin{thm} Let $k\geq 3$.
 For sufficiently large $n\in\NN$ we have \begin{linenomath} \end{linenomath} \end{thm}